leapfrogtechnology/android-guidelines/README.md

 Resource files in the values folder should be __plural__, e.g. `strings.xml`, `styles.xml`, `colors.xml`, `dimens.xml`, `attrs.xml`
 ### 1.4 gitignore

+A reference on `.gitignore` file used in our projects can be found [here](https://github.com/github/gitignore/blob/master/Android.gitignore).
+The file is based on the guidelines provided in [Github's gitignore template](https://github.com/github/gitignore/blob/master/Android.gitignore).

 [Here] (https://github.com/github/gitignore/blob/master/Android.gitignore) is a sample of gitignore file.

 ## 2. Code Guidelines